Pre-teen and teenage happiness and wellbeing

 - Help your child keep a healthy balance between study, work and play.
-This might mean looking at how many nights your child is out doing things, how much down time she has, how much she can contribute to family life through chores, how many family meals you have together and so on.
+This might mean looking at how many nights your child is out doing things, how much down time your child has, how much your child can contribute to family life through chores, how many family meals you have together and so on.

 - Share and make memories together.
 For example, take photos or videos on special family days or at school events and look over them with your child, or talk about and remember things you’ve enjoyed as a family.

 - Make time to talk about individual and family successes.
 For example, you could try going around the table at family meals and giving everyone a turn at sharing something that went well for them during the day.

 - Establish and maintain family rituals.
 For example, cook pancakes on Saturday mornings, watch special movies together, go for milkshakes after school on Fridays and so on.

 Boosting pre-teen and teenage wellbeing: tips

 Here are some ideas for fostering different aspects of teenage wellbeing.

 When your child takes care of themselves physically, it’s good for their wellbeing.
 For example, being active, having a break from technology, getting outside and getting enough sleep can help your child’s mood and improve their physical fitness.